mralexgray/AtoZSingleton/README.md

 @end
 ```

-When subclassing `DOSingleton` you should think about your subclass as an ordinary class, `DOSingleton` makes sure that there is only one instance of your class.
+When subclassing `AtoZSingleton` you should think about your subclass as an ordinary class, `AtoZSingleton` makes sure that there is only one instance of your class.

 If you want to make your own initializer or override `-init` method your should check whether your singleton has already been initialized with `isInitialized` property to prevent repeated initialization.